lzhhh93/Motion_Planning/README.md

 # Motion_Planning

+Here are 8 Projects I have done about the topic motion planing.

+The 8th project is the whole design for Quadrotor in a lattice map, which is my biggest project, the others are the popular algorithms for motion planning.

-Project 2 MATLAB C++
+Project 1 C++

 A* search
+JPS search

-Project 3 MATLAB C++ (OMPL)
+Project 2 MATLAB C++ (OMPL)

 RRT*

 Project 4 C++

-Local Lattice Planner

-Project 5 MATLAB C++

-Minimal Snap Trajectory Generation
+Minimal Snap Trajectory Generatio

-Project 6 MATLAB

-Bezier Curve Optimization with hard constraints

-Project 7 PYTHON
+Project 6 PYTHON

-RTDP algorithm
+RTDP(Real Time Dynamic Programming) algorithm for car racing problem

-Project 7 MATLAB
+Project 7 Matlab

-MPC
+MPC for 2 problems

+Project 8 C++
+A whole Design for the motion planing modul of Quadrotor in lattice map